facebook/react-native/blog/2016-03-24-introducing-hot-reloading.md

 The module `log`, prints out the provided message including the current date provided by the module `time`.

 When the app is bundled, React Native registers each module on the module system using the `__d` function.
-For this app, among many `__d` definitions, there will one for `foo`:
+For this app, among many `__d` definitions, there will one for `log`:

 ```
 __d('log', function() {